worldwalker2000/pyxx/README.md

 - You can now write x++; (and the -- as well)
 - Lines end with a semicolon
 - {} for blocks not indentation
+- ! instead of "not"
+- || and && instead of "or" and "and"

 The code gets transpiled into regular python by pyxx.